A lower bound for the Milnor number of vector fields: Examples

-\paragraph{\bf Acknowledgments.} MC is partially supported by the Universit\`a degli Studi di Bari and by the PRIN 2022MWPMAB- ``Interactions between Geometric Structures and Function Theories'' and he is a member of INdAM-GNSAGA
+M. Corr\^ea is partially supported by the Universit\`a degli Studi di Bari and by PRIN 2022MWPMAB, ``Interactions between Geometric Structures and Function Theories''.
+He is a member of INdAM--GNSAGA.